LuK74/5A-Internship/DIARY.md

 # Diary

+## Week 3
+### Overview
+Eurosys'22 week.

+## Week 2
+### Overview
+After running and analyzing the first benchmarks ran with the AMD Zen 2 machines we conclude that there were some strange things in those results :
+- CPU Power usage measures inaccurate
+- CPU Frequency seems to be running very highly most of the time And so I tried to investigate those issues.
+In the meantime I also worked on an update of NEST for the Linux Kernel 5.15, 5.16 and 5.17.

+### Done
+- CPU Power usage measurement fixed (script compiling those measurements needed an update for handling AMD machines results which are different from the Intel ones)
+- CPU Frequency still investigated but it seems that the frequency measurement is correct (we can see that the frequency is reduced when we're running a high number of process, like expected, or at least like we can in an Intel machine)
+- Update of NEST for the Linux Kernel 5.15, 5.16 and 5.17 done
+- Read and analyzed the following paper for a presentation : "Arachne: Core-Aware Thread Management"
+- Mastered and update of some tools (trace-cmd, dat2graph, read_csvs)
+- Ran some personal benchmarks which didn't give anything special conclusion except for :
+  - The frequency reduction when there is a high number of process
+  - Special behaviour when setting two different cpu governors on 2 hyperthreads from the same core

+### TODO
+- Deploy images with the new kernels (currently, there is an issue which need to be investigated)
+- Study the "special behaviour" encountered when setting two different cpu governors on 2 hyperthreads from the same core
+- Prepare the presentation of the "Arachne: Core-Aware Thread Management" paper
+- Rerun NEST initial benchmarks with CPU power measurement fix and modification on cpu frequency graph drawer script (reduce frequency steps)

 ## Week 1
 ### Overview
 Firstly, I have to work on AMD machines on Grid'5000 (neowise from the Lyon site) and redoing the NEST paper experience on them.